 If we are processing your personal information for direct marketing purposes, and you wish to object, we will stop processing your information for these purposes as soon as reasonably possible.

-If you want to exercise any of the above rights, please contact us on International Society of Ultrasound in Obstetrics and Gynecology (ISUOG), 122 Freston Road, London W10 6TR, UK - Tel: +44 (0) 20 7471 9955 or email@example.com.
+If you want to exercise any of the above rights, please write to us at International Society of Ultrasound in Obstetrics and Gynecology (ISUOG), 122 Freston Road, London W10 6TR, UK - Tel: +44 (0) 20 7471 9955 or email@example.com.
 We may be required to ask for further information and/or evidence of identity.
-We will endeavour to respond fully to all requests within one month of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.
+We will endeavour to respond to your request within one month of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.

 Please note that exceptions apply to a number of these rights, and not all rights will be applicable in all circumstances.
 For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office (ICO(link is external)).

-If you are unhappy with any aspect of how we are using your personal information we’d like to hear about it.
+If you are unhappy with any aspect of how we are using your personal information we’d like to hear about it, so please email firstname.lastname@example.org.
 We appreciate the opportunity this feedback gives us to learn and improve.
-You can find out more and read our Complaints Policy on our web pages.

 You also have the right to lodge a complaint about any use of your information with the Information Commissioners Office (link is external), the UK data protection regulator.